theinvincibleknight/Linux-Knowledge-Hub/install_and_configure_postfix_relay.md

 # SMTP Configuration: Using Office 365 Email Account with Postfix Relay on Ubuntu

-Steps to configure Postfix to send emails using an Office 365 email account on an Ubuntu server.
+Postfix is a popular mail transfer agent (MTA) that is used to send and receive emails on a Unix or Linux system.
+Here's a step-by-step guide on how to install and configure Postfix to send emails using an Office 365 email account on Ubuntu 22.04:

 ## Prerequisites